Info: This feature requires Content Station 11.3 or higher.

 The Add Custom Search window appears.

 Step 2.
 Enter a descriptive name.
-We used 'Recently modified articles'.

 Step 3.
-The first step is to select one or more Brands.
+Select one or more Brands.

 A note about choosing values

 For lists in which you have to choose a value, you can find a value by typing any part of the name.
 Simply add a value by clicking it in the list.
 Remove a value by pressing Backspace twice or by clicking the 'x' in the tag.
 Remove all values in one action by clicking the 'x' icon on the right side of the field.